intel/dptf/README.txt

 -------------------------------------------------------------------------------

 * The code on GitHub has only been built, tested, and validated on the BayTrail-M kernel for Chromium 64 bit.
-Instructions on how to build for the generic Linux kernels (32 and 64 bit) will be coming shortly.

-* Limited testing has only been performed on Intel BayTrail-M based development platforms and the 4th generation Intel® Core ™ processor based development platforms using the UEFI BIOS.
+* Testing has been performed on Intel BayTrail-M based Chromebook platforms and the 4th generation Intel® Core ™ processor based development platforms using the UEFI BIOS.